azureweekly/azureadvocates-content/_posts/2019-05-09-CDA-Weekly-WrapUp.md

 **by: Aaron Powell**

-How you can use Durable Functions to create a workflow that uses external events to control its execution.
+Durable Functions - an extension of the Azure Functions serverless stack - introduce state management and orchestration across functions, without requiring you to write the plumbing code yourself.

-I walk through the different function endpoints that need to be created, outline some more advanced use cases and provide 3 language implementations in a GitHub repo (C#, F# and JavaScript).
+In this post, Aaron takes a look a client-driven event workflow system scenario, walking you through creating different function endpoints, advanced use cases, and wraps up with where to learn more (including his GitHub repo w/ C#, F#, and JS implementations).

 Tags: JavaScript, Node.js, F#, .NET, .NET Core, C#, Azure Functions